Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “I believe that it’s past time for a certain princess/servant pair to return back within our grasp.
 At this point, no one would even recall those charges made against him.”

 “Were you not also in favor of arresting him?
 To the point that the kingdom turned its blade towards his master?
 I will have no part in any of that!”
 Cornelius interrupted.

 “Yes, yes.
 That was all done at the request of our King.
 But the political environment has changed, has it not?
 After all, there are voices in the kingdom clamoring for new leadership.”

 “Why, I do what is best for everyone, of course.
 That is my responsibility.”

 A slight smirk graced the Chancellor’s cheeks, which was not overlooked by Cornelius.
 After a moment, she sighed.
 “I don’t believe you.”

 “Of course, you don’t.
 But the kingdom needs its princess.
 And your dear friend needs her servant back.”

 “Leave Eryn Faulkner out of this!
 I will not have you endanger her again!”
 Cornelius shouted, reminding him that the King had ordered troops to subjugate her.

 “Marquis Reichenstein, you may not wish it so, but your dear Lady Faulkner’s involvement is unavoidable at this point, being the master of an Electi.”

 “What do you mean?”
-Cornelius inquired, her eyes skeptical.
+Cornelius inquired, her eyes squinted with skepticism.